knuesel/typst-minideck/structure.typ

 #let title(slide: slide, it) = {
   let title-gap = 48pt
   set page(footer: none)
-  set align(top) // content below the middle line should be top-aligned set heading(numbering: none, outlined: false) show par: set block(spacing: 1em) show heading.where(depth: 2): it => {
+  // Use top alignment for content below the middle line set align(top) set heading(numbering: none, outlined: false)
+  // Decrease spacing between paragraph for text in lower half show par: set block(spacing: 1em)
+  // Layout of title and subtitle is a bit complicated as it must work
+  // whether a subtitle is present or not: in both cases it must fill the page
+  // up to the middle line.
+  show heading.where(depth: 2): it => {
     place(
       bottom,